blue-forest/dropin/README.md

 This repository contains different parts of the drop'in project :
 - [Recipes](./recipes) : contains the source code of the documentation website [dropin.recipes](https://dropin.recipes)
-- [Compiler](./compiler) : allows you to compile drop'in code
+- [Compiler](./compiler) : allows you to compile drop'in code into multiple targets (only TypeScript for now)
-  into WebAssembly files